 I’ve got two seasons in my homeschool.
-I mix the eclectic with the unschool.
-A dab of classical and smidgeon of Charlotte Mason.
+I mix the eclectic with the unschool, a dab of formal studies and smidgeon of Charlotte Mason.

 I’m sure I might still change my approach because I’ve done this homeschool thing long enough to know I always grasp for something more true to my children and me.

-There are two seasons for our family over the last few years: the academic season and the unschooled season.
+There are two seasons for our family over the last few years: the formal study season and the unschooled season.

 We’ve put the books away.
 We’ve packed them into boxes even: the grammar books, the formal French and Latin, spelling lessons, and history lessons.
 We’ll see you all sometime in September.
 (Though the math books will stay in our care, spending a tiny portion of each morning continuing to be used until the end of June.
 Gotta stay fresh.)

 This unschool season is not for increased screentime in our household.

 In fact, I’m tighter on screentime.
 (If the kids become computer programing coders, it will be a remarkable feat as I’m not giving them enough time to pursue that.)

 Yes, ironic, a screen.
 Even before I sat down to write this, I was asked how long I would be because two of the kids want to write their own fictional stories.
 Despite my daily writing practice, they’re lapping me at one thousand words a day.
 Each evening they read their continuing sagas to us.
 (I know I’m their mom, but they have written authentically listenable stories.)

 Piano.
 Guitar.
 Vocal offerings.
 I think I hear something from iTunes coming from upstairs, but then I go upstairs and discover it’s one of my kiddos singing.
 I’ve even asked one of the girls for guitar lessons.
 (My girl isn’t nearly as patient as her mother, ha ha ha, as she insists I can play A minor, C, and G in thirty seconds or less, but I’m sure I’ll soon be strumming along with her present favourite, Vance Joy.)